sunilvb/spring-kafka-registry/README.md

 ## What is Schema Registry?

-According to [Confluent.io](https://docs.confluent.io/current/schema-registry/docs/index.html) : Schema Registry is part of the Confluent Open Source and Confluent Enterprise distributions.
-The Schema Registry stores a versioned history of all schemas and allows for the evolution of schemas according to the configured compatibility settings and expanded Avro support.
+According to [Confluent.io](https://docs.confluent.io/current/schema-registry/docs/index.html) : The Schema Registry stores a versioned history of all schemas and allows for the evolution of schemas according to the configured compatibility settings and expanded Avro support.

+## Why do we need a Schema Registry?

+Simply put, we want to avoid garbage-in-garbage-out scenarios.
+Schema Registry enables message producers to comply to a JSON schema and avoid producers from pushing message that are bad in to topics.
+This saves a lot of headache for down-stream consumer.
+Schema Registry is a critical component in enforcing data governance in a messaging platform.

 ## What is Avro?